-NEW YORK General Motors today said it would terminate its endorsement deal with Tiger Woods in December, ending the pro golfer's nine-year stint with the automaker.
+General Motors today announced that it will terminate its endorsement deal with Tiger Woods in late December, ending the pro golfer’s nine-year stint with the automaker.

 Tiger Woods signed with GM nine years ago, but has been used sparingly by the automaker.
 Earlier this year, however, GM began featuring Woods front and center to boost sales of the Buick Enclave luxury crossover.
 TV spots featured Woods discussing what he likes about his Enclave.